akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_INDIAN_UNIQUE_HEALTH_IDENTIFICATION.md

 ### Step 3: Secure Data at Rest

 Use strong access controls, hashing, salting, or other effective methods to secure data at rest.

-### Step 4: Regular Audit and Update

-Regularly evaluate and update security measures to ensure their effectiveness and stay ahead of new potential vulnerabilities and threats.

-### Step 5: Training

-Educate your staff, especially those with access to sensitive data, about the importance of proper data handling, including the risks and penalties associated with mishandling the data.